Last Updated on May 17, 2021 by queenie mak

 1. Hike up to Victoria Peak via Old Peak Road

-Start your hike from anywhere in Central and walk towards Old Peak Road, which will take you directly to the beginning of Victoria Peak Trail (on Lugard Road).
+Start your hike from anywhere in Central and walk towards Old Peak Road, which will take you directly to the beginning of the Victoria Peak hiking trail (on Lugard Road).

 The walk starts off with a slight incline but it gets much steeper as soon as you approach Old Peak Road.
 Along the way, you can see the Mid-levels, a residential neighbourhood with many highrises.